Dr. Jeff Denny

 Dr. Tucker worked in many vet clinics in several different positions on his path to becoming a veterinarian.
 He started part-time as kennel staff for his family’s veterinarian in South Dakota before high school.
 In college, he worked nights as an emergency veterinary assistant.
 Dr. Tucker completed his undergraduate work at Colorado State University and South Dakota State University.
 After moving to Iowa for veterinary school, he continued to work at a clinic as a veterinary assistant.
 He received his DVM from Iowa State University.

-During Dr. Tucker’s free time, he hopes to become a volunteer track coach for students in the area.
+During Dr. Tucker’s free time he enjoys rock climbing and other outdoor activities.
+He hopes to become a volunteer track coach for students in the area.
 As a collegiate runner for a Division 1 school, fitness and competition have always been one of his passions.
 During his athletic career, he had the opportunity to compete at dozens of stadiums in 17 different states!
 He credits the dedication he learned from athletics for helping him keep focused on his education, work, and family life.

 Dr. Chris Morrow